Powerlearnproject/se-day1-assignment-karw-gif/README.md

 c)Project ManagerRole: Oversee and manage the project.Responsibility: Ensure the project stays on schedule and within budget.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
-Give examples of each.
+Give examples of each-IDEs enhance the development process by integrating tools for writing, testing, and debugging code, improving productivity and quality.They ensure code efficiency egs Visual studio code .VCS is essential for collaboration, backup, and managing code versions, ensuring that development is organized and traceable.eg Git

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.